static-web-server/static-web-server/docs/man/static-web-server.1.rst

 Name
 ----

-static-web-server - a blazing fast and asynchronous web server for static files-serving.
+static-web-server - About A cross-platform, high-performance and asynchronous web server for static files-serving.

 SYNOPSIS
 --------